flynnrc/Asp.Net-Core-2.1-API---Cities/README.md

 # AspdotnetCore2.1API
-An Cities API to practice Asp dotnet Core2.1
+A Cities API to practice Asp dotnet Core2.1 along with Auto Mapper